top of page

 Plum Sauce

 Once the jars of hot sauce are done processing turn off the heat and remove the cover.
-Remove the jars from the water bath and place them spaced out on a towel on the counter.
+Remove the jars from the boiling water bath canner and place them spaced out on a towel on the counter.
 Cool 12 to 24 hours.
 Check seals.
 Label and store jars.

 Stir Gently.png